 A frequent complaint I hear from women is “I want my breasts back where they belong.”
 As time passes, pregnancy, nursing, excessive weight loss and gravity have adverse effects on women’s breasts.
 This causes the breasts to lose their elasticity, firmness, shape and begin to sag.
 A breast lift or Mastopexy is a procedure that corrects these conditions using a combination of removing excess breast skin, tightening the skin envelope and repositioning of the breast tissue and a low nipple-areolar complex (NAC).
 If desired, implants may be used to restore breasts to their natural shape and size.

 The most basic lift limits the scar to the junction between the skin and areola.
 This approach is rarely performed without implants and offers very subtle lifting effects.
 I rarely find this approach to be of much benefit.
 The so called “Lollipop” or circumvertical lift is a highly effective method of breast lifting.
 Breast implants or Autoaugmentation of the breast frequently accompanies this approach.
 Autoaugmentation moves breast tissue from the lower aspect to upper aspect to provide upper pole fullness.
-Finally an inverted T Mastopexy is reserved for the most severe cases of sagging.
+Finally, an inverted-T Mastopexy is reserved for the most severe cases of sagging.
 This approach adds a horizontal scar in the breast crease.
 Do I need a lift?
 What is the best approach for me?
 Do I have enough breast tissue or do I need implants?
-During your consultation a thorough examination of the breast will be performed including measurements to determine the degree of sagging.
+During your consultation a thorough examination of the breasts will be performed including measurements to determine the degree of sagging.
 All these concerns will be addressed.
-Computer 3D imaging with the Vectra will guide you in visually seeing what the breast will look like.
-This is a wonderful tool which will assist you in selecting the appropriate sized implant.
+Computer 3D imaging with the VECTRA® 3D will guide you in visually seeing what the breast will look like.
+This is a wonderful tool which will assist you in selecting the appropriate size of implant.

 A Mastopexy is an outpatient procedure that will take from 2 to 3 hours to perform under General Anesthesia.
 The sutures are hidden under the skin and will dissolve.
 A sports bra is applied to support the breasts during the healing period.
 The bra is worn continuously for 4-6 weeks.
 During the healing period no strenuous exercise is permitted.